 PC: What drives you to write?

-PC: Tell us one unusual thing about yourself – not related to writing!
+PC: Tell us something unusual about you.

-Thank you for talking to us and letting us get to know you better.
-Pick up a copy of the anthology and see what all these authors have to say.
+Thank you, Marsha Kay, for talking to us and letting us get to know you better.

 My interview this week is with Karen Evans.
 She has been a member of the Enid Writers Club for many years and has held several offices.
 She is a great writer, as you can see from her piece in the anthology,